 Sedimentary rock is really difficult to date.
 Since it it literally made up of numerous pieces of other rocks all rearranged, getting an accurate date is tough.
 Furthermore, you can only get accurate dates from certain kids of rock.
 There are certain fundamental rules in geologic stratigraphy that are correct most of the time.
 Rocks further up are younger in age.
 There are some very unusual examples on Earth, however, where entire rock groups are flipped 90 or even 180 degrees.

 However, this doesn’t help us here in this area of Pennsylvania.
 While there are igneous rocks in the state, there does not appear to have been any volcanoes depositing rocks in the local later adjacent to limestone.
-There is a possible layer of volcanic ash in the Glenshaw Formation (the formation that contains the Brush Creek Limestone), but it has not been properly researched.
+There is a possible layer of volcanic ash in the Glenshaw Formation (the formation that contains the Brush Creek limestone), but it has not been properly researched.

-Ways to Correlate Strata
+Ways to Correlate Stratum

 There is where conodonts come in.
 These fossil vertebrates are useful for identifying and correlating layers.
 They also evolved into different species quickly it seems.
 Their jaws fossilize easily.